pingcap/docs-tidb-operator/en/restore-from-s3.md

     kubectl create secret generic restore-demo2-tidb-secret --from-literal=password=${password} --namespace=test2
     ```

-## Required database account privileges
+### Get the required database account privileges

+Before you use TiDB Lightning to restore the backup data in S3 to the TiDB cluster, make sure that you have the following database account privileges:

 | Privileges | Scope |
 |:----|:------|